Norman Marjoribanks

-Sir Norman Edward Marjoribanks KCIE CSI (16 October 1872 – August 1939) was a British magistrate and civil servant of British origin who served as the acting Governor of Madras from 29 June 1929 to 11 November 1929.
+Sir Norman Edward Marjoribanks KCIE CSI (16 October 1872 – August 1939) was a British magistrate and civil servant in India who served as the acting Governor of Madras from 29 June 1929 to 11 November 1929.

 Marjoribanks was born in 1872 into a Scottish family and was educated in India and the United Kingdom, where he spent most of his childhood.
 In 1891, he passed the Indian Civil Service exam and was allocated to the Madras Presidency.
 He served as the home member of the Governor's executive council in the 1920s and as the acting Governor of Madras until the arrival of Governor-designate, George Frederick Stanley from England.
 Marjoribanks also served in the committee which investigated the problems of Tamil indentured labourers in Sri Lanka.

 Early life

 Norman Marjoribanks was born in India on 16 October 1872 and received his early education at Bishop Cotton's School and College, Bangalore.
 He received his higher education from Belfast Royal Academy, Royal University of Ireland and Trinity College, Cambridge.
 He passed his Indian Civil Service examinations in 1891 and was appointed as Assistant Collector and magistrate.